docpad-archive/documentation/Testing.md

 Try it out on your existing docpad website, or on a new one, try and break it, and find out what happens.
 Report any problems or feature requests to the [issue tracker](https://github.com/balupton/docpad/issues)

+## Things still to come

+- Specifying that we only want to load certain plugins
+- Plugin specific configurations via `package.json` files

 ## Thanks

 Love you guys!
 I really do appreciate all the help!
 You seriously rock!